yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 One of the assumptions behind HTTP/2's prioritization scheme is that every resource has its priority.
-And that assumption works well for resources which have to be processed as a whole such as CSS and Javascript.
+And that assumption works well for resources which have to be processed as a whole such as CSS and JavaScript.
 These resources are either critical or not, in their entirety.

 However, for streaming resource types, such as HTML and images, that